-On the Mac, forScore uses a sidebar to present many of its menus.
+On the Mac, for Score uses a sidebar to present many of its menus.
 It uses one of two styles: overlay or tile (tap the Sidebar button in the toolbar along the bottom of the menu to switch between these modes).
 Overlay dims the page and only allows you to access the menu-tap the dimmed area to dismiss it.
 In tiled mode, you can work with menus and the main view at the same time.
 Note that when the window is too small to use tiled mode, it switches back into overlay mode automatically.
-This sidebar layout is also optionally available via Display Options on compatible iPads when Stage Manager is active.
+This sidebar layout is also optionally available via Display Options on compatible iPad models (those that support Stage Manager).